GPII/universal/documentation/AuthorizationService.md

     }
     ```
     * `undefined`. `undefined` is returned in any of these cases:
-        - The authorization decision with the matched access token is not found;
+        - The authorization with the matched access token is not found;
-        - The authorization decision has been revoked;
+        - The authorization has been revoked;
-        - The user specified in the authorization decision is not found;
+        - The user specified in the authorization is not found;
-        - The client specified in the authorization decision is not found.
+        - The client specified in the authorization is not found.

 #### getUserAuthorizedClientsForUser(userId)
 * **description**: Get all authorized clients for the user.
 At the moment, the client types that user can authorize are onboarded solution clients and web preferences consumers clients.